pippinbarr/chesses/process/to-do.md

 - ~~Should the king slide?
 I mean... yes (but note that it could slide into checkmate)~~
 - ~~Handle standard checkmate and stalemate~~
 - ~~Make castling do what it should (both pieces should slide in that case!)~~

-- Definitely saw some kind of bug with a pawn resurrecting after a move, unsure how to recreate right now (maybe loading invalid fen?
+- ~~__MAYBE FIXED VIA INPUT?__ Definitely saw some kind of bug with a pawn resurrecting after a move, unsure how to recreate right now (maybe loading invalid fen?
 Don't think so though... setting a weird position?
-Hmm.)
+Hmm.)~~
+- ~~__MAYBE FIXED VIA INPUT?__ Also just saw a king move instead of a bishop~~

+- Queening when a pawn slides to the final rank???

 ## CLONES